Lee CountyCity Population 3,351

-The life and times of Lucius Quintus Cincinnatus Lamar, Mississippi’s greatest 19th-century statesman, are vividly portrayed in the permanent exhibit at the L.Q.C.
-Lamar House Museum.
-Fri - Sun, 1 - 4 p.m.
-Free to students 18 and younger.
-Admission.
+The life and times of Lucius Quintus Cincinnatus Lamar, Mississippi’s greatest 19th-century statesman, are vividly portrayed in the permanent exhibit featuring the compelling story of those turbulent times.
+Open Friday-Sunday 1-4 p.m.
+Free Admission.

 St. Peter’s Cemetery

 A few blocks Northeast of the Square, St. Peter's Cemetery is nestled in the rolling hills of a quiet neighborhood.
-Resting place of William Faulkner and many of Oxford’s prominent citizens.
+It serves as the resting place for William Faulkner and many of Oxford's prominent citizens.
 L.Q.C.
-Lamar, former Congressman, Secretary of the Interior and Supreme Court Justice, is buried here.
+Lamar, former Congressman, Secretary of the Interior and U.S. Supreme Court Justice is buried here as well.

 The University of Mississippi

 Named one of “America’s Most Beautiful College Campuses” by Forbes Magazine.
 The Lyceum is the oldest building on campus, built in 1848 and was the only survivor of the five original buildings on campus after the Civil War.
 The campus was designed for walking.
 Visitor permits may be purchased online or from the Welcome Center located on University Avenue as you enter the Lyceum Circle.

 The University Museum is home to several impressive permanent collections including an extensive collection of the work of Theora Hamblett, a native Oxonian folk artist and the personal collection of Mary Buie and Kate Skipwith.
 Traveling exhibitions from other museums are also represented.
-Tue - Sat, 10 a.m. - 6 p.m.
+Open Tuesday-Saturday 10 a.m. - 6 p.m.
 There is no charge for admission but donations are accepted. *note-currently a food picture is listed beside the University Museum and it needs to be changed.

 Pontotoc CountyCity Population 5,500